Aerdan/adventcode-2020/README.md

 What is this?
 -------------

-This repository contains my solutions to the Advent of Code 2020 programming challenge series.
-Solutions are added when the next day's challenges become available.
+This repository contains code written for the 2020 Advent of Code series.
+It is released under the BSD-1-Clause license.

+There are multiple directories:

+- `python` contains the original Python implementations.
+Use `python3`.
+- `rust` contains Rust implementations.
+Build with `rustc`.

+Inputs are not provided.